Kittyhope/open-webui-downloader/README.md

 📥 Installation Guide

-Download the EXE file from the link below and install it right away.
+Download the ZIP file from the link, extract it, and run open_webui_conda.exe inside the folder.

 🔗 [Download Link](https://github.com/Kittyhope/open-webui-downloader/releases/tag/v1.0.0-conda)

-⚠️ Important: Make sure to select ONLY the EXE file on the download page!
+⚠️ Important: Grant the necessary permissions when running.

 🎉 Enjoy Your Preferred Models Freely!